HaeChan0305/CS470-Assignment3-RL/README.md

 ### Problem 1: Markov Decision Process [50 pts]
 In this section, you design a Markov decision process (MDP) for a toy environment, called <i>gridworld</i>, which is often used for reinforcement learning (RL).
 The environment is a stochastic version of the pre-built discrete <i>gridworld</i> environment from <i>OpenAI Gym</i>.
 In order to represent a task in the environment, you define an MDP, < S,A,T,r,γ >, where S, A, T, r ,and γ are states, actions, transition probabilities, a reward function, and a discount factor, respectively.
 We particularly use a 8 × 10 size of <i>gridworld</i> environment, where the coordinate of left-top and right-bottom cells are [0,0] and [7,9], respectively.
 An agent can move onto one of the four nearest cells or stay.
 Please, fill your code in the blank section following the “PLACE YOUR CODE HERE” comments in the CS470_Assignment3_problem.ipynb file following the subproblems below.

 <b>TRANSITION MODEL</b>: Implement a stochastic <b>transition_model()</b> of the environment dynamics.
-You need to fill out the transition model() function, which returns a list of transition probabilities over the next states given a state and an action.
+You need to fill out the <b>transition_model()</b> function, which returns a list of transition probabilities over the next states given a state and an action.
 In order to define the transition model, you have to consider following rules:

 - The agent has five possible movements: stay, up, down, left, and right (see Fig.1),
 - The agent is not allowed to move off the grid or move on an obstacle (grey); If the agent tries to move off the grid or move on an obstacle, it will end up staying at the previous cell,